Aller au contenu

 Weaknesses:

-• Suit range less developed than specialist retailers
+• Suit range is narrower than at specialist retailers

 How to choose the right men’s suit

-1. Set your budget: between 200 and 500 euros, you will find excellent options — Izac sits ideally in this range
+1. Set your budget upfront.
+Between 200 and 500 euros, you’ll find excellent options.
+Izac sits right in the sweet spot.

-4. Get your suit altered: a tailored 250-euro suit will always look more elegant than a 600-euro suit worn off the rack
+4. Get the suit altered.
+A 250-euro suit with proper alterations beats a 600-euro suit worn off the rack.
+Every time.

 Our verdict

 For buying a men’s suit, Izac is our top recommendation.
-The brand offers the best balance between modern style, fabric quality, refined finishes, and accessible pricing.
-With free alterations and an extensive store network, the shopping experience is complete and reassuring.
+The brand hits the right balance between modern style, fabric quality, refined finishes and accessible pricing.
+With free alterations and a wide store network, the shopping experience covers all the bases without the premium price tag.

-For higher budgets, Suit Supply and De Fursac are excellent premium alternatives.
-And for a first suit on a budget, Zara does the job effectively.
+For higher budgets, Suit Supply and De Fursac are the premium alternatives that earn their cost.
+And for a first suit on a tight budget, Zara does the job (just don’t expect it to last).

 Frequently asked questions